Vyacheslav Koydan: Olimpik Donetsk

-FC Chernihiv
+Second spell at FC Chernihiv

 In January 2022 he signed with FC Chernihiv.
 On 22 August, following the club's promotion to the Ukrainian First League, he extended his contract with FC Chernihiv.
 On 2 August 2023, he scored against Livyi Bereh Kyiv in Ukrainian Cup at the Yunist Stadium in Chernihiv.
 9 August, he scored twice against Metalist 1925-2 Kharkiv at the Yunist Stadium in Chernihiv.
 On 12 August, he was included in the Best XI of Round 1 of the 2024–25 Ukrainian Second League.
 On 30 May 2025, he scored in the first leg of the third place Play-Offs against Skala Stryi at the Chernihiv Arena.
 On 12 June 2025, he scored the winning goal in the second leg of Ukrainian First League promotion Play-Offs against Metalurh Zaporizhzhia at the Slavutych-Arena.
 On 27 June 2025, due to his performance, his contract with the club was extended.
 On 17 August, he scored three goals against Prykarpattia Ivano-Frankivsk at the MCS Rukh in Ivano-Frankivsk.
 On 17 September 2025 he scored in Ukrainian Cup against Kryvbas Kryvyi at the Chernihiv Arena.